foundersandcoders/coursebook/src/workshops/git-intro/index.md

 ## Deploying your website

-Each of your projects, should be live on the web.
+Each of your projects should be live on the web.
 GitHub offers a free, and easy way to get your site deployed online.
 Have a read through their [documentation on getting started](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 Please note, GitHub mention using Jekyll to create default themes for projects, we ask that you do not use any custom themes, and configure all your styling using CSS.